Suzanne Mooney

 The first ever food collected for TLFP was from Jason’s in Feb 2016

-Suzanne and her team vetted charities and had a rotation of 4-5 food pick-ups each week that would collect food from supermarkets and send it to assigned charities.
-As the number of food sources grew, she expanded her operations to a warehouse unit within the Red Crescent HQ in KL and received their first truck courtesy of donations from ‘Delivering Better Lives’.
+As the number of food sources grew, the operations expanded to a warehouse within the Red Crescent HQ in KL.
+They received their first truck through donations from Delivering Better Lives.

 The first ever pick up from BIG supermarkets